Rangers Transfer news: Defoe joins from Bournemouth on 18-month loan | Goal.com

 He could make his debut when Rangers return to action after the winter break away at Cowdenbeath on January 18 in the Scottish Cup.
 Steven Gerrard’s side then travel to Kilmarnock in the Premiership five days later.

+Rangers are only behind leaders Celtic on goal difference as they seek their first Premiership title in eight years.

-Speaking of the deal, Rangers boss Gerrard said: “I’m delighted to be able to welcome Jermain to Rangers.
+Speaking of the deal, Gerrard told the club's official website: “I’m delighted to be able to welcome Jermain to Rangers.
 He is an exceptionally talented striker and vastly experienced footballer who has scored goals at every club he has played for."

+Director of Football Mark Allen added: “It’s really helpful to get work on this front done early in the transfer window because it means we should be able to hit the ground running after the winter break.
+I believe that is vitally important.”

+Defoe began his career at Charlton before going on to play for West Ham, Tottenham, Portsmouth, Toronto and Sunderland, scoring more than 200 goals.